stevensouza/automon/examples/README.md

 default implementations (as of 1.0 that is Jamon, JavaSimon, Yammer Metrics) and use the first one it finds or disable Automon if none are found.
 * **-Dorg.aspectj.weaver.loadtime.configuration=file:config/ajc-aop.xml** - Standard AspectJ syntax for configuring the weaver.
 For
-Automon you will put your 'pointcuts' here that specify what parts of your code you would like to monitor.
+Automon you will put your `pointcuts` here that specify what parts of your code you would like to monitor.
 See the [/config](https://github.com/stevensouza/automon/tree/master/examples/config) directory for a few examples.
-Note org.automon=sysout, can also be put in the comments section of this file.
+Note org.automon=sysout, can also be put in the comments section of this XML file.
 * **-javaagent:libs/aspectjweaver.jar** - Standard way of specifying for AspectJ to use LTW.
 * **-classpath libs/automon-1.0.jar:libs/playground-1.0.jar** - In addition to whatever jars are needed to run your program you should include automon-{version}.jar.
 This small jar is the bridge between AspectJ and the library you chose to